David Binder's acclaimed documentary film “Calling My Children”

 ASMPNE Educational Outreach

 All students who decide to join will receive a copy of the ASMP Business Practices in Photography book.
 Other benefits include a listing in our Find An Assistant directory and monthly education, business, networking, and photographer showcase meetings.
 We strive to bring innovative programming to our membership.
-Please check out our events page for a list of past and future meeting topics and speakers.
+Please check out the events tap for a list of past and future meeting topics and speakers.

 Educational Outreach Chair